 General Clinic Information

 **Students should not call or text parent to go home.
 Student should ask teacher for permission to go to the clinic to see the nurse when not feeling well.**

-- If your student would like to participate in any off campus field trips or activities, he/she must have a completed and signed emergency card on file in the clinic.
+Your student must have a completed and signed emergency card on file in the clinic.
 This information is essential should an emergency arise.
-If you need another emergency card your student can pick up a copy from the clinic or front office.
 If there are any health concerns there must be medical documentation/ medications/ supplies in the clinic (these documents are also available in the clinic).

 Vaping/Juuling and Teenagers

 Vaping (and Juuling) is an ever-growing problem among teens.
 Please visit this link for information on talking to your child about this extremely harmful habit: